aclemons/emailrelay/doc/reference.md

 [SMTP][] client of any processing failures so in many store-and-forward applications using `--filter` is more useful.
-The special exit code of 100 can be used to ignore the current message, and 102 to stop scanning for more spooled messages after processing the current one (eg. for simple rate-limiting).
+The special exit code of 100 can be used to ignore the current message, and 102 to stop scanning for more spooled messages after processing the current one (e.g. for simple rate-limiting).

 Bear in mind the following points when writing `--filter` programs: